-18 Activities subject to environmental assessment

-Which types of activities are subject to environmental assessment?
+19 Activities subject to environmental assessment Which types of activities are subject to environmental assessment?

 The regulations of the environmental impact assessment are spread over a significant number of laws and regulations.
-The most important acts in respect of environmental assessment are the EPA and the Ordinance on the environmental impact assessment (SR 814.011).
-In accordance with article 10a, paragraph 2 of the EPA the requirement of an environmental impact assessment applies to installations that could cause substantial pollution to environmental areas to the extent that it is probable that compliance with regulations on environmental protection can only be ensured through measures specific to the project or site.
+The most important acts in respect of environmental assessment are the EPA and the Environmental Impact Assessment Ordinance (SR 814.011).
+Switzerland also ratified the Espoo Convention on Environmental Impact Assessment in Transboundary Context.
+In accordance with article 10a paragraph 2 of the EPA, the requirement for an environmental impact assessment applies to installations that could cause substantial pollution to environmental areas to the extent that it is probable that compliance with regulations on environmental protection can only be ensured through measures specific to the project or site.

-The Federal Council designates the types of installation that are subject to an environmental impact assessment as listed in the annex of the Ordinance on the environmental impact assessment.
+The Federal Council designates the types of installation that are subject to an environmental impact assessment as listed in the annex of the Environmental Impact Assessment Ordinance.
 The following types of installation are subject to environmental impact assessment: installation in connection with traffic, energy, hydraulic engineering and disposal as well as military installation, facilities in connection with sports and tourism and industrial installations.

-19 Environmental assessment process
+20 Environmental assessment process